Ladybird Doubles Game

 Adding Machine

-You can choose from three levels which will
+You can choose from three levels which will take you from single to double-digit addition.
+Flick

-then type in the answer and click the red
+one of the level switches to see a sum, then type in the answer and click the red button to check

-button to check your answer.
-Ambleside Primary
+your answer.
+Ambleside Primary School.

 |